 Failure to clean, damaged/missing appliances/furniture, and leaving items behind will result in applicable charges to complete such cleaning, repair, replacement or removal of items.
 HBU Operations will complete a room inspection after move-out to assess damage and/or cleaning fees when applicable.

 When a resident leaves, whether at or prior to the ending date of his or her agreement the common areas must be cleaned.
 These areas include, but are not limited to the windows, bathroom, patios, balconies, kitchen appliances, and the living room.
 These areas must be clean and in good repair and condition, reasonable wear expected.
 All residents will be responsible for damage/repair cost in common space.

-Failure to schedule a walk-through indicates an agreement to accept assessment of damages and charges upon inspection by Residence Life Staff.
+Failure to schedule a walk-through indicates an agreement to accept assessment of damages and charges upon inspection by Residence Life Staff and HBU Operations.
 The final determination of damages will be made by management staff that may not inspect your room or apartment until after you have moved out.